hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 **Birds**: Similarly, all the models were able to recognize the sample images as birds, though not ncessarily the correct breed.

 **Butterflies**: The Inception and Xception models recognized all the sample images as some kind of butterflies.
 The VGG16 and VGG19 models identified the Heliconius Charitonius butterfly to be a bee.
-The VGG16 model identified the Papilo Cresphontes butterfly to be king snake and the VGG19 model identified it to be a black and golden garden spider.
+The VGG16 model identified the Papilo Cresphontes butterfly to be a king snake and the VGG19 model identified it to be a black and golden garden spider.

 **These results indicated that the pre-trained ImageNet models were capable of being used for Transfer Learning on the noodles, dogs, birds and butterflies datasets without the need for Fine Tuning based on the recommendation above.
 On the other hand, Fine Tuning might be needed on the leaves dataset.
 For the purpose of this project both Transfer Learning and Fine Tuning were performed to analyze the results and compare the differences in training times and test accuracies.**